82 datasets found

 Description

-According to a survey on the steps to enable a security framework in the Middle East and North Africa (MENA) region in 2020, 36 percent of the respondents in Palestine thought that arms control would be the most productive confidence building measure to the region. this was followed by climate cooperation with 18 percent.
+According to a survey on the steps to enable a security framework in the Middle East and North Africa (MENA) region in 2020, ** percent of the respondents thought that trade was the most productive confidence building measure to the region.
+This was followed by arms control with ** percent.

 Share